-Sexuality, or sexual orientation, has to do with whom a person is, or is not, attracted to either sexually or romantically.
-People may identify more with one sexuality than another at different points in their lives.
+Sexuality, or sexual orientation, has to do with who a person is or is not attracted to either sexually or romantically.
+There are many ways of identifying sexually, and a person may identify more with one sexuality than another at different points during their life.

-In this article, we will discuss what sexuality is and provide definitions of some sexual orientations.
+In this article, we discuss what sexuality is and provide definitions of some sexual orientations.

 We also provide information on where a person can find support groups and clinics.

-Sexual attraction typically describes a person’s desire to have sex or form a sexual relationship with other people.
-It also often describes physical attraction, or lack thereof, toward others.
+Sexual attraction describes a person’s desire to have sex or form a sexual relationship with other people.
+It often also describes physical attraction toward others or a lack of it.

 There are a lot of sexual orientations, and people who identify with one or more may find that their sexuality changes over time.
 This is perfectly normal — a person’s orientation can be fluid.

 Below are definitions of some types of sexuality.

 A person who identifies as alloromantic experiences romantic attraction toward others.

 A person who identifies as allosexual typically feels sexual attraction toward other people.
 They may also want to have sex with a partner.